Our mission is to engage a child's curiosity in science and nature.

 The Junior Museum and Zoo is part of the City of Palo Alto's Community Services Department (CSD).
 To sign up for the CSD's weekly enewsletter, click here.
 To learn about the other services, events and programs this organization provides, click here.

 Animals are put to bed at half an hour before closing.

-Individual admission is free.
-A $5 donation per person is appreciated.
+A $5 donation per person is suggested.